 through alteration of epigenetic features and subsequent dysregulation of gene expression.

-Tools such as RegulomeDB allow the querying of a large number of human publicly available epigenetic and functional data, including DHSs, TFBS, histone modification and DNA-protein interactions, at the SNP level (Boyle et al. 2012).
-Other powerful tools is the University of California Santa Cruz (UCSC) genome browser, a resource to display in-house and publicly accessible annotation data (Kent et al. 2002).
-In addition to this, international consortia generating large- scale epigenetic and expression data such as ENCODE, Blueprint, The epigenome Roadmap, GTEx or FANTOM have created comprehensive website resources for browsing and downloading data (Londsdale2013; Adams2012 ; ENCODE 2007; Fantom et al. 2014).
+Tools such as RegulomeDB allow the querying of a large number of publicly available epigenetic and functional datasets, including DHSs, TFBS, histone modification and DNA-protein interactions, at the SNP level (Boyle et al. 2012).
+Other powerful tools include the University of California Santa Cruz (UCSC) genome browser, a resource to display in-house and publicly accessible annotation data (Kent et al. 2002).
+In addition to this, international consortia generating large- scale epigenetic and expression data such as ENCODE, Blueprint, Roadmap Epigenome, GTEx or FANTOM have created comprehensive website resources for browsing and downloading data (Lonsdale2013; Adams2012 ; ENCODE 2007; Fantom et al. 2014).
 These collaborations have also led to the integration of epigenetic datasets and assembling of cell type specific chromatin states maps.
-This consists in the segmentation and labelling of the genome with a chromatin state based on concurrence of several epigenetic marks using Hidden Markov Model algorithms such as ChromHMM, amongst others (Kundaje2015 ; Ernst and Kellis 2010; Ernst et al. 2011; Hoffman et al. 2013).
+This consists of the segmentation and labelling of the genome with a chromatin state based on concurrence of several epigenetic marks using Hidden Markov Model algorithms such as ChromHMM, amongst others (Kundaje2015 ; Ernst and Kellis 2010; Ernst et al. 2011; Hoffman et al. 2013).

 In addition to data integration, the other main bottleneck encountered by functional genomics is determining the clinical relevance of GWAS SNPs, eQTLs, differentially expressed genes or differentially epigenetic modified regions.
 This can be addressed by performing enrichment analysis, which tests for statistically significant over-representation of particular annotation terms (e.g ontologies, signalling pathways or functional elements) within the entities of interest.
 For instance, pathway enrichment analysis uses functional units containing related genes defined by prior knowledge.
 Amongst the most comprehensive and informative pathways sources are The Kyoto Encyclopedia of Genes and Genomes (KEGG) and the REACTOME, which also considers biochemical reactions such as binding, activation or protein translocation (Kanehisa and Goto 2000; Fabregat

 et al. 2018).
 Such annotation sources may be used to interpret, for example, a set of differentially expressed genes or a list of genes obtained through annotation of non-coding regions using proximity, chromatin interaction data or eQTL studies.
-Similarly, type of analysis can be used to find enrichment of genomic regions of interest for a varied collection of epigenomic features tagging regulatory elements in relevant cell types.
+Similarly, this type of analysis can be used to find enrichment of genomic regions of interest for a varied collection of epigenomic features tagging regulatory elements in relevant cell types.

 From the number of tools designed to perform this type of analysis, eXploring Genomic Relations (XGR) is particularly powerful (Fang2016 ).
 XGR is an open source R package and web-app that allows handling of different types of input data (SNPs, genes and regions).
 XGR integrates a wide range of ontologies and up to date publicly available functional data to perform different types of annotation and enrichment analysis, facilitating background customisation for reliable and meaningful output results.
 Moreover, XGR also performs gene network analysis from the same inputs as the pathway analysis.
 This leverages experimentally validated interaction information to identify gene networks modulated by putative pathogenic variants, improving interpretation through consideration of network connectivity.